-The City of Kirkland is committed to the health and safety of both residents and visitors as our top priority.
-In compliance with Governor Inslee’s Safe Start re-opening plan, many 2020 signature Kirkland Events are on ‘hold’, have been cancelled, or are being rescheduled.
-Please check our events calendar frequently.
+The City of Kirkland is committed to the health and safety of both residents and visitors.
+It is our top priority.
+In compliance with ongoing health and safety recommendations, many 2021 signature Kirkland events have transformed to virtual.
+Please check our events calendar frequently for new offerings including livestream performances, concerts, self-guided hikes and much more.
 We hope to welcome you to our shores soon to experience all that Kirkland has to offer.
 In the meantime, please stay healthy.

 Submit Your Event